DemonAlone/demonalone-minipaint-comfyui/README.md

 4. Click the blue **"SAVE TO COMFY"** button at the top.
 5. The file will appear in `input/miniPaint/` and auto-load into your node.

-## Credits:
+## Credits
-Author of miniPaint ViliusL aka [viliusle](https://github.com/viliusle) Huge assistant from Google Gemini
+- Author of miniPaint ViliusL aka [viliusle](https://github.com/viliusle).
+- Huge assistant from Google Gemini.